 Recovering unpaid rent is difficult.
 The court system is inefficient and very costly compared to the amounts recovered.

-The nationwide unemployment rate rose to 3.3% in December 2012 from 2.9% in the previous month, according to Department of Statistics Malaysia.
+Unemployment was 3% in December 2013, down from 3.2% in December 2012, and from 3.4% in the previous month, according to Department of Statistics Malaysia.